neurord/ephys_anal/README.rst

 2. pop_spike_utilities.py
 Used by PopSpikeAnal.py.
 Contains function for plotting the data.
 Each trace is plotted along with location of the peak, location of positive peak, location where search for the pop-spike and fiber volley begin.
 This allows user to verify the data extraction, and determine if parameters such as artifact decay time need to be adjusted.

+3. PSPanalSA.py
+analyze post-synaptic potentials before and after LTP induction from whole cell patch clamp experiments Assumes input data are a set of files in igor binary From within python, provide information on experiments, such as filename that data is in, sex, age, any drugs, celltype, genotype, light level, light responsive (the latter two are for optogenetic protocols), depolarization (either via somatic current injection or optogenetically), whether APs were observed during the induction protocol, time between break-in and beginning of LTP induction, tip resistance, temperature of bath.
+Specify these from within python with the following syntax:
+ARGS="20-Aug-2015_SLH001 M 29 heat nodrug 5.4 12 A2a+ MSN non 0 soma APs"
+To modify the information stored with experiments, modify parse_args in pop_spike_utilities.py Additional parameters (common to all experiments): hyperstart,hyperend, Iaccess: start time, end time and current amplitude of hyperpolarizing pulses injected to monitor series resistance basestarttime, baseendtime: time period prior to electrical stimulation to use for membrane potential for calculating PSP amplitude
+dt: interval between samples (1/sampling frequency)
+inputDir: name of directory containing datafiles for analysis.  data files for an individual experiment are contained in the directory FileDir:
+FileDir=inputDir+args.experiment+"_Waves/"
+outputDir: name of directory to write output files
+filenameending: text string appended to name of experiment which specifies wildcard pattern filenames: pattern=FileDir+"W"+args.experiment+filenameending

-3. GrpAvgPopSpike.py
+4. GrpAvgPopSpike.py
 Analyzes groups of experiments - the output of PopSpikeAnal.py Generates graphs and two types of output data.
-1. a list of experimental parameters and summary measures, 1 line per experiment, to be used for statistical anaysis
+A. a list of experimental parameters and summary measures, 1 line per experiment, to be used for statistical anaysis
-2. a file of mean, stdev, and N for each group to be used to generate publication quality figures.
+B. a file of mean, stdev, and N for each group to be used to generate publication quality figures.
 Adjustable parameters include:
 subdir: full path to location of pickle files (i.e., output files from PopSpikeAnal.py)
 slope_std_factor: Currently not used.
 Could be used to excludes data files in which baseline slope exceeds +/- this factor times the std of the fit to the baseline.
 Instead, we are using ...